WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 <img src="photos/bothContact.jpg" width="300">

-Before you go to the next step, check that the terminals are aligned properly, For each battery compartement, the negative (spring) terminal should be opposite a positive (no-spring) terminal.
-Further, the terminals should protrude about 1/8" above the plastic (you should be able to just see the hole in the terminal above the plastic).
+Before you go to the next step, check that the terminals are aligned properly, For each battery compartment, the negative (spring) terminal should be opposite a positive (no-spring) terminal.
+Further, the terminals should protrude about 1/8" above the plastic (you should be able to just see the hole in the metal part of the terminal above the plastic).

 With your 4 battery contacts in place, place the driver board on top.
 Each terminal should protrude just a bit above the driver board.